Blue-fronted Amazon Parrot: Profile and Information

 Blue-fronted Amazon Parrot

-One of the most common birds kept as pets is the blue-fronted Amazon parrot.
+The blue-fronted Amazon parrot is one of the most common birds kept as pets.

-They have vibrant colorings, and each bird has its particular patterns of feathers that compliments their extroverted personalities.
+They have vibrant colorings, and each bird has particular patterns of feathers that complement their extroverted personalities.

-Known as feathered show-offs and comedians, they don’t mind enjoying themselves by entertaining their human flock, which sets them above most bird pets.
+Known as feathered show-offs and comedians, they enjoy themselves by entertaining their human flock, which sets them above most bird pets.
 You can’t help but love them for their amusing nature.

 It doesn’t just end there; the blue-fronted Amazon parrot is a proficient talker as well.